DFE-Digital/get-help-with-tech/app/views/devices_guidance/replace_a_faulty_device.md

 ### If it is not working within 3 days of receiving it

-We’ll send you with a replacement device within 2 working days of returning a device.
+We’ll send you a replacement device within 2 working days of returning a device.

 If a device will not start, please check it’s fully charged and plugged into the mains.
 If you still cannot start the device, email [COVID.TECHNOLOGY@education.gov.uk](mailto:COVID.TECHNOLOGY@education.gov.uk) with ‘Device won’t start’ in the subject line.
 Please include your order number and the device serial number so that we can help you as quickly as possible.